xrazis/haris.razis.com/content/posts/cappadocia.md

 ### Bursa -> Istanbul

-Istanbul is the largest and arguably the most important city in Turkey.
-It is the most populous city in europe and the most visited city in the world!
+Istanbul is the largest and arguably the most important city in Turkey and the history of humankind.
+It is the most populous city in Europe and the most visited city in the world!
 It has a rich and turbulent history that spans centuries.

+Initially named Byzantium when it was founded by Greek settlers in the seventh century BCE, then renamed to Constantinople in 330, and finally renamed again in 1930 to what we know it as today, Istanbul.
+The city also greatly advanced Christianity, before its transformation to the center of the Islamic world after the fall of Constantinople in 1453.

 After battling for two hours in the traffic, we left our bikes at the hotel and started venturing into the city.
 Having arrived at noon and without a whole day to explore, we decided to walk to Galatás to get a first impression of Istanbul.
-//TODO Add info

 {{< figure src="/blog/cappadocia/IMG_4290.webp"
 attr="The imposing entrance to the Istanbul university from Beyazıt Square." width=100% align=center link="/blog/cappadocia/IMG_4290.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/PXL_20241023_112415934~2.webp"
-attr="The Süleymaniye mosque.
-It was built in 1557." width=100%
+attr="The Süleymaniye mosque, built in 1557." width=100%
 align=center link="/blog/cappadocia/PXL_20241023_112415934~2.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/IMG_4310.webp"